Sweet 16 As Djokovic Reaches Dubai Semis - UrduPoint

 It will be four-time champion Djokovic's ninth appearance in the Dubai semi-finals.

-The top seed also tightened his grip on the world number one ranking in the face of competition at this week's Acapulco event from second-ranked rival Rafael Nadal.
+Winning Thursday's match assured him of keeping hold of the world number one ranking despite competition at this week's Acapulco event from second-ranked rival Rafael Nadal.

+Djokovic will be favourite to make the Dubai final -- he has defeated Monfils 16 times in 16 meetings.

-Djokovic, who has yet to drop a set in Dubai this year, needed just 68 minutes to beat Dubai-based Khachanov for the third time in four meetings.
+"We will work out a strategy," Monfils said after winning his 12th match in a row in 2020.
+"But I don't exactly know what it will be!"
+Top seed Djokovic, who has yet to drop a set, needed just 68 minutes to beat Dubai-based Khachanov for the third time in four meetings.

 "The wind was even stronger today on the court, changing directions all the time.
 It was really, really tough to get the rhythm for the serve," Djokovic said.